TNC Coin (TNC) Hits Self Reported Market Cap of $1.68 Million

-TNC Coin (TNC) traded down 0% against the dollar during the twenty-four hour period ending at 13:00 PM Eastern on October 24th.
-TNC Coin has a market capitalization of $1.68 million and $10.72 worth of TNC Coin was traded on exchanges in the last 24 hours.
-In the last week, TNC Coin has traded up 2.3% against the dollar.
-One TNC Coin coin can now be bought for $0.0003 or 0.00000000 BTC on major exchanges.
+TNC Coin (TNC) traded up 0% against the US dollar during the 24-hour period ending at 23:00 PM ET on October 28th.
+One TNC Coin coin can currently be purchased for $0.0003 or 0.00000000 BTC on exchanges.
+During the last week, TNC Coin has traded 0% lower against the US dollar.
+TNC Coin has a market capitalization of $1.68 million and $10.62 worth of TNC Coin was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.